SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/algeneral.md

 #### ALAddressList {#ALAddressList}

-The `ALAddressList` class is simply a collection of `ALAddress`es.
+The `ALAddressList` class is a collection of `ALAddress`es.
 It is used to allow you to collect multiple addresses in one go and otherwise works exactly like the built-in Docassemble [`DAList` object](https://docassemble.org/docs/objects.html#DAList).